 The Workshop, located in 101 Fayerweather, provides a place to build models, model bases, and other material assemblies.
-The shop technician is in charge of the Workshop, and is responsible for general building needs.
+The shop supervisor is in charge of the Workshop, and is responsible for general building needs.
 Shop hours will be posted.
-Please report any minor building maintenance problems to the shop technician.
+All students must attend a shop safety seminar at the beginning of the school year in order to be given access to the workshop.